filiptibell/tooling-language-server/README.md

 - Diagnostics for invalid tool names, new tool versions
 - Hover for more information about a tool (description)
+- Quick action to update to new tool version

 Features that will be supported:

 - Diagnostic for unsupported platform/arch
 - Autocomplete for tools under a specific GitHub user/org
-- Inlay hints and quick action to update to new tool version

 ## Wally